HL7/cqf-measures/input/pages/measure-repository-service.md

 ##### Submit

 The _submit_ operation supports posting a new artifact in _draft_ status.
 This operation is defined as a `POST` (or `PUT` if the server supports client-defined ids) of the artifact resource, but the status of the posted resource is required to be _draft_.
+Child artifacts (i.e. artifacts that _compose_ the existing artifact) are expected to be present in the server, or may be submitted as part of a transaction or collection batch.

+##### Draft

+The _draft_ operation supports creating a new draft version of an existing artifact in _active_ status.
+This operation creates a new resource with the same contents as the existing artifact, but with a status of _draft_ and no version.
+It is an error to create multiple drafts of the same artifact by URL.
+Child artifacts (i.e. artifacts that _compose_ the existing artifact) are also drafted, recursively.
+Note that although it should be the case that all child artifacts of an _active_ artifact are also _active_, in the case that a child artifact is already _draft_, the operation simply copies the reference to the draft artifact.

+##### Clone

+The _clone_ operation supports creating a new _draft_ artifact based on the contents of an existing artifact, regardless of status, with a new URL.
+This operation creates a new resource with the same contets as the existing artifact, but with a status of _draft_, no version, and the new URL.
+Child artifacts (i.e. artifacts that _compose_ the existing artifact) are also cloned, recursively, by constructing a new URL for each child artifact that is cloned (as opposed to dependencies, for which the refernces are just copied).

 ##### Revise

 The _revise_ operation supports updating an existing artifact in _draft_ status.
 This operation is defined as a `PUT` of the artifact resource, but the status of both the existing and updated resources is required to be _draft_.
+Updates to child artifacts (i.e. artifacts that _compose_ the artifact) are expected to be performed via separate _revise_ operations, or may be revised as part of a transaction or collection batch.

 ##### Withdraw

 The _withdraw_ operation supports deleting an existing artifact in _draft_ status.
 This operation is defined as a `DELETE` of the artifact resource, but the status of the deleted resource is required to be _draft_.
+Child artifacts (i.e. artifacts that _compose_ the existing artifact) are expected to be withdrawn via separate _withdraw_ operations, or may be withdrawn as part of a transaction or collection batch.

 ##### Review